 Shooting Sync Sound with mini-plug input devices

-DSLRs,Reds, aand flavor-of-the-day recorder/monitors continue to show up on set, and they've shown up in quantity, sometimes with 4 or 5 devices on the job.
+DSLRs,Reds, and other new cameras continue to show up on set, and they've shown up in quantity, sometimes with 4 or 5 devices on the job.
 I typically send high quality wireless audio reference tracks to several of them at once, often with different mixes going to each.
 My wireless receivers are compact, lightweight, and can ride on the hot shoe of the camera.
 However, regardless of the robust audio I can deliver directly to the DLSR, Double System Sound is a must for DSLR audio work.

-As most production companies have discovered (thru bad experiences), it is essential that DSLR and virtually every other camera format be shot double system sound.
+As most production companies have discovered, it is essential that DSLR and virtually every other camera format be shot double system sound.
 That is, the sound should be recorded to a separate, high quality audio recorder, and never to the camera (or device) only.
 Here's just a few reasons why:

-1. The mini audio input jack on these cameras are prone to developing problems.
+1. The mini audio input jack on DSLR cameras are prone to developing problems.
 Dirt ingress and torquing from the mini plug can cause it to fault without warning.
 The input jack is held in place only by solder junctions on the circuit board.
 Just a few spots of tin and lead!
 The audio inputs on DSLRs only accept mic level audio, at a very specific level for optimum signal-to-noise ratio.
 If the inputs are not set exactly right, the resulting audio will be to low-level and noisy, or too hot.
-Red's on-board audio quality is compeltey unpredictable, and many bizarre audio artifacts will be heard in the headphone output along with the desired audio signal.
+Red's on-board audio quality is unpredictable, and many bizarre audio artifacts may be heard in the headphone output along with the desired audio signal, requiring a re-boot to eliminate.

 2.Unlike professional video cameras, the sound man cannot check the DSLR for audio confidence during a shot.
 Only before, or after.
 If you are missing audio, you'll only know after the action's over!